 You might be thinking, “it’s my money and I’ll do with it what I want.”
 Nice thought, but not quite true.
 You needed to account for it when you earned it, and likely paid tax at that time, and you need to be aware of the rules for giving it away if that’s your intention.
 Why would you want to do that?
-The estate tax, also sometimes called the the death tax, is due to return with a vengeance next year unless congress acts.
-The estate tax exclusion has ticked up over the years, $3,500,000 in 2009, and this year going away altogether (in favor of a limited basis adjustment) but only to return to $1,000,000 next year.
+The estate tax exclusion has ticked up over the years, and is now $5,490,000.
 Gifting while you’re still alive can minimize or eliminate the potential estate tax.
 You know, few things say ‘I love you’ as well as a big check.

 Let’s start with the simplest gift issue.
-You can give your spouse an unlimited of cash or anything of value with no gift consequences.
-If your spouse is not a citizen the limit is $134,000 for 2010 rising with inflation each year.
+You can give your spouse an unlimited of cash or anything of value with no gift tax consequences.
+If your spouse is not a citizen the limit is $148,000.

 There are some exceptions to this limit.
 You may pay anyone’s medical bill or higher education expenses with no concern for the limit.
 To avoid running afoul of the rules, the funds must be sent directly to pay the bill, you cannot send your child a check for $40,000 even if he writes his college a check the same day you’ve just gifted in excess of the limit.
 Gifts to qualified charities are also not subject to gift taxes regardless of the amount.

-There is also an opportunity to transfer more than the $13,000 per person by taking advantage of the 529 college savings account.
-Current tax law permits you to gift up to 4 years in advance, i.e. a present gift of $65,000.
-This strategy will require a properly filled out Form 709 the gift return to claim this gift even though no tax is due.
+There is also an opportunity to transfer more than the $14,000 per person by taking advantage of the 529 college savings account.
+Current tax law permits you to gift up to 5 years in advance, i.e. a present gift of $70,000.
+This strategy will require a properly filled out Form 709 gift tax return even though no tax is due.

 It’s also prudent to use the 709 to account for any large dollar transactions involving family.
 For example, you sell a house to a child for $250,000.
 Years from now, when you pass on, the IRS, while auditing your estate return, may decide that the house was worth far more and assess estate taxes.
 By filing the 709 and declaring the value of the transaction, you’ve started the 3 year clock on the IRS, once passed, the transaction cannot be questioned.